Clemson turns the Tide, beats Alabama in rematch

 - A Seattle mini-mall closes and neighbors hope and worry ... again | Jerry Large

+In two games against Alabama and the most ferocious defense in college football, Watson has thrown for 825 yards and accounted for eight touchdowns.
+He was sacked four times and took some cringe-inducing shots from All-Americans Jonathan Allen and Reuben Foster.

+“You know, I never got the sense that he was rattled,” Allen said about Watson.

-Coach Dabo Swinney had built an elite program at Clemson that was missing only one thing, and now the Tigers can check that box, too.
+Swinney, the native Alabaman and former Crimson Tide walk-on receiver, has built an elite program at Clemson that was missing only one thing.
+Now the Tigers can check that box, too.

+“Eight years ago, we set out to put Clemson back on top,” said Swinney, who can turn postgame interviews into a rousing sermon.
+“We came up a little short last year, but today on top of the mountain, the Clemson flag is flying.”

+After three quarters of vicious hits and tight defense, Tigers-Tide II ended up looking a lot like the first meeting when the teams combined for 40 points in the fourth quarter.

 The Tigers took a 28-24 lead with 4:38 left in the fourth quarter when Wayne Gallman surged in from a yard out.

-The Tide’s offense, which had gone dormant for most of the second half, came to life with the help of a sweet call from newly promoted offensive coordinator Steve Sarkisian.
+The Tide’s offense, which had gone dormant for most of the second half, came to life with the help of a sweet call from newly promoted offensive coordinator Steve Sarkisian, the former UW Husky coach.

 Receiver ArDarius Stewart took a backward pass from Jalen Hurts and fired a strike to O.J.
 Howard for 24 yards.

-On the next play, Hurts broke free from a collapsing pocket and wove his way through defenders for a 30-yard touchdown run to make it 31-28 with 2:07 left.
+On the next play, Hurts broke free from a collapsing pocket and weaved his way through defenders for a 30-yard touchdown run to make it 31-28 with 2:07 left.

+“I was calm,” Watson said.
+He said he thought about Vince Young’s last-second touchdown for Texas that derailed USC’s championship run in the 2005 championship game at the Rose Bowl.
+He told his team: “Let’s go be great.”

-It was more than enough time for Watson, who hooked up with Mike Williams and Jordan Leggett for great catches and big gains to get to first-and-goal.
+Watson hooked up with Williams and Jordan Leggett, who made great catches for big gains to get to first-and-goal with 14 seconds left.

 A pass interference on Alabama made it first-and-goal at the 2 with six seconds left.
-Time for one more play to avoid a tying kick and potential overtime.
-Renfrow slipped away from the defense at the goal line and was alone for an easy toss.
+Time for one more play to avoid a game-tying kick and potential overtime.

+Renfrow slipped away from the defense at the goal line with the help of some traffic created by his teammates — or maybe it was an illegal pick? — and was alone for an easy toss.
 It was the walk-on receiver’s second TD catch of the night, adding to the two he had last season against Alabama.

 When it ended, Clemson’s 315-pound defensive lineman Christian Wilkins did a cartwheel and Ben Boulware, one of the toughest linebackers in the country, was in tears.